 Student to faculty ratio is a common metric used to gauge the number of teaching resources a school provides for its students.
 With 9 students for every one instructional faculty member, Adventist University of Health Sciences ranks among the best colleges when compared to the national average of 14.

 Breakdown of Instructional Staff

 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by Adventist University of Health Sciences as primarily performing research or public service.

 |Not on Tenure Track / No Tenure System||83||82||1||98.8%|

 Below Average Use of Full-Time Teachers

-33.0% of the teaching staff are full time at Adventist University of Health Sciences, which places this college below average in its use of full-time teachers, when compared against a nationwide average.
+33.0% of the teaching staff are full time at Adventist University of Health Sciences, which places this college below average in its use of full-time teachers when compared to a nationwide average.